SecTedd/PSEMolDyn_GroupG/README.md

 Group Id: G

 Link to the repository: https://github.com/SecTedd/PSEMolDyn_GroupG <br />
-Branch: assignment3 <br />
+Branch: origin/assignment4 <br />
 Commit Id: # <br />

 Video: <br />

 1. Video <br />
-   CuboidCollide.avi is almost the same video as for last week, but with more particles and the use of the new Linked Cell Algorithm. <br />
+   RTBig.avi is the simulation of the big Rayleigh-Taylor instability <br />
-   The Linked Cell Algorithm makes it possible to have many more particles and still a reasonable runtime. <br />
-   For Details about performance and the implementation please review the slides. <br />
+   For details regarding the parameters please checkout the slides <br />
+   Additionally the initialization with brownian motion is on <br />
    <br />
 2. Video <br />
-   FallingDrop.avi shows our falling drop simulation.
-Here you can see how a sphere, representing our water drop, falls onto an invisible boundary and splashes around. <br />
-   Gravity is not implemented yet, thats why the water drop goes back up in the end of the video. <br />
+   FallingDrop1.avi shows the equilibration phase of the falling drop simulation <br />

+3. Video <br />
+   FallingDrop2.avi shows the actual falling drop simulation where the drop falls into a basin filled with liquid <br />

 ## Build and run